nyacho04/simple_shell/README.md

 # What is a Shell?
 A shell is a user interface that allows you to interact with the operating system of a computer.
 It acts as a command-line interpreter, enabling users to execute commands, run programs, and manage files.
 Shells can be graphical, like the interfaces you see on Windows or macOS, or text-based, where you type commands into a terminal window.

-- This is a custom implementation of a "simple shell" in C, The project includes a set of functions
+- This is a custom implementation of a "simple shell" in C, The project includes a set of functions like it allows you to manage variables, handle basic errors and execute commands.
 ## 📁 Files
  `shell.h`: Header file containing function prototypes and necessary includes.